mikeshulman/narya/README.md

 ```
 Of course, the term given to `solve` can contain other holes, which will be printed and can themselves be solved later.
 The term solving a hole is parsed and typechecked *in the context where the hole was created*: thus it can refer by name to variables that were in the context at that point (like `X` above) and constants that were defined at that point, and use notations that were in effect at that point, but not constants or notations that were defined later.

-The identification of holes by sequential number is, of course, rather fragile: adding or removing a hole somewhere in a file will change the numbers of all the holes after that point and thus the numbers of all the `solve` commands.
-For this reason, the `solve` command is not intended for use in source files, and at some future point might be forbidden therein.
-Rather, it is intended as a backend for editor commands that solve holes identified positionally, as in Agda; and also as a primitive for implementing tactic proofs as in Coq and Lean.
+The identification of holes by sequential number is, of course, rather fragile: adding or removing a hole changes the numbers of all the holes after that point.
+For this reason the `solve` command is only allowed in interactive mode.
+Indeed, it is intended as a backend for (so-far unimplemented) editor commands that solve holes identified positionally as in Agda, and as a primitive for (so-far unimplemented) tactic proofs as in Coq and Lean; and in both of those cases the hole numbers will be managed programmatically rather than by the user.

 ## Record types and tuples